jrpool/jsonresume-theme-a11y/README.md

 If you want to create a résumé in the `jsonresume` format, you can:

 - Use the `resume init` command to generate a starter source file.
-- Name the source file `resume.json` and keep it in the `resume-cli` directory.
 - Edit the source file so it contains the information you want.

 Alternatively, you can use any editor to create a source file in the format dictated by the [`jsonresume` schema](https://jsonresume.org/schema/).

 Once you have a source file in the `jsonresume` format, you can convert it to this theme’s format as follows:

-- Clone this theme’s repository into a local directory.
+- Fork this theme’s repository and clone your fork into a local directory.
-- Use the `node convert [-v (--verbose)] [-i (--input) oldsourcefile] [-o (--output) newsourcefile]` command to convert your source file to this theme’s format.
+- Within that directory, use the `node convert [-v (--verbose)] [-i (--input) oldsourcefile] [-o (--output) newsourcefile]` command to convert your source file to this theme’s format.

-    - If not specified, `oldsourcefile` defaults to `resume.json`.
+    - If not specified, `oldsourcefile` defaults to `resume.json` in the current directory.
-    - If not specified, `newsourcefile` defaults to `resume-a11y.json`.
+    - If not specified, `newsourcefile` defaults to `resume-a11y.json` in the current directory.
-    - If specified, `-v` causes array values of object properties other than those in the `basics` object to be converted into bullet sublists.
+    - If specified, `-v` causes array values of object properties other than those in the `basics` object to be converted to bullet sublists.
 Otherwise, such values are converted into concatenations of their elements, with delimiters.

 Once you have converted your `jsonresume`-format source file to the theme format, you can further edit the latter file to take advantage of this theme’s options.

 #### Theme format

 If you want to use **only** this theme and you don’t yet have a résumé in the `jsonresume` format, you can author a file directly in this theme’s format.
 That format is described below.
-It is also illustrated by the sample source files.
+It is also illustrated by the sample source files in the `docs/samples` directory.
+If you find it easier, you can start with one of the sample files and replace its information with yours.

 ### Conversion and generation